andrew/ultimate-awesome/README.md

 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [awesome-mapbox-external-developer-resources](https://github.com/chriswhong/awesome-mapbox-external-developer-resources) - An awesome list of third-party developer resources to help you work with the Mapbox suite of location-based services, APIs, ADKs, libraries, and data.
 - [awesome-pangenomes](https://github.com/colindaven/awesome-pangenomes) - A list of software for pangenomics.
+- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
+With repository stars⭐ and forks🍴.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
 - [ru-awesome-opensource](https://github.com/Hexlet/ru-awesome-opensource) - Список опенсорсных проектов, в которых можно принять участие.
 - [awesome-sml](https://github.com/i4ki/awesome-sml) - Useful things for Standard ML.
+- [awesome-javascript](https://github.com/iwanjunaid/awesome-javascript) - A Curated List of Awesome JavaScript Frameworks, Libraries, Tools and Resources.
 - [awesome-bioinformatics-formats](https://github.com/kmhernan/awesome-bioinformatics-formats) - Curated list of bioinformatics formats and publications.
+- [awesome-rlhf](https://github.com/louieworth/awesome-rlhf) - An index of algorithms for reinforcement learning from human feedback (rlhf)).
 - [awesome-rocketpool](https://github.com/o4b-eth/awesome-rocketpool) - 🚀 A curated list of awesome Rocketpool resources.
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
 - [Awesome-Miniprogram](https://github.com/qi19901212/Awesome-Miniprogram) - 收藏可供借鉴的开源小程序项目.